9 Different Types of Roaches (Found in the US)

 Credit

-These dark brown roaches are only about 1/2 inches long and have light yellow bands on the wings and abdomens.
-Unlike most roaches, they prefer dry conditions and will often take up residence in walls or appliances.
+These dark brown insects are only about 1/2 inches long and have light yellow bands on the wings and abdomens.
+Unlike most other species, they prefer dry conditions and will often take up residence in walls or appliances.

 Want to Let the Pros Handle It?